AleksandarMitrevski/backend-perf-comp/README.md

 | Rails (puma)               | 27529.518 +/- 61.9%   | 3647.638 +/- 62.9%  | 9887.460 +/- 58.9%  |
 | Django (httpd, mod_wsgi)   | 29128.659 +/- 15.1%   | 14362.927 +/- 13.7% | 11071.213 +/- 12%   |

-The Express.js framework was unable to handle the high-load for quicksort algorithm execution and was run sequentially; the mean statistic for this run is adjusted by the effective concurrency level.
+The Express.js framework was unable to handle the high-load for quicksort algorithm execution and had to be run sequentially; the mean statistic for this run is adjusted by the effective concurrency level.

-Django and Rails achieve comparatively lower performance on matrix multiplication which is to be expected since the respective implementations preserve the original algorithm structure in cases when this does not result in the preferred and optimal problem solution.
+Django and Rails achieve comparatively lower performance on matrix multiplication which is to be expected since the respective implementations preserve the original algorithm form when this does not result in the preferred and optimal problem solution.

-The high standard deviation and few failed requests in Phalcon results are likely a consequence of the high load on mod_fcgid despite its overly-permitting configuration; under default configuration, there are slightly more errors for each algorithm, approximately 5, and the standrad deviation is somewhat smaller, likely due to there being more failed requests.
+The high standard deviation and few failed requests in the results for Phalcon are likely a consequence of the high load on mod_fcgid despite its overly-permitting configuration.

 The following chart summarizes the results graphically, separate views of the top 6 and bottom 3 y-axis values are provided to better accentuate these areas of interest.